AnyBody/anybody-tutorial/A_Getting_started_anyscript/lesson5.md

 ```

 Upon re-loading the model, you should see a thick, red line connecting the muscle's origin and
 insertion points.
-There are other ways to visualize muscles, and these are described here in a {doc}`dedicated muscle
+There are other ways to visualize muscles, and these are described here in a {doc}`dedicated muscletutorial <../Muscle_modeling/intro>`.
-tutorial <../Muscle_modeling/intro>`.

 The muscle path may appear strange because the mechanism hasn't been assembled by a kinematic analysis.